k4cg/nichtparasoup/README.md

 [reddit](https://reddit.com).
 Other crawlers are currently removed, but will be back soon.

-If you find your favourite ImageBoard missing, feel free to write an own ImageCrawler therefore.
+If you find an ImageCrawler for your favourite ImageBoard missing, feel free to write an own ImageCrawler therefore.
-_nichtparasoup_ supports ImageCrawler plugins :-)
+_nichtparasoup_ supports plugins :-)

 ![logo](https://raw.githubusercontent.com/k4cg/nichtparasoup/master/images/logo.png)